Jlannon90/pig-dice/README.md

 ## Description:

 ## Specifications:
-* The program will take the user name and apply it to the players prototype
-  * Example Input: James
-  * Example Output: Player 1 (James)

 * The program will output a random number when the player "rolls" the dice
   * Example Input: Player pushes "roll" button
   * Example Output: 4